How to Convert Any OpenAPI Spec to an MCP Server: The Complete Guide to Connecting REST APIs to AI Agents

 Common Patterns by API Type

-Most SaaS APIs have excellent OpenAPI specs.
+Most external SaaS APIs have excellent OpenAPI specs.
 Use Approach 1 (automated) and be live in minutes.
 We already have 2,500+ of these in our App Catalog — you may not even need to convert anything.

 Internal Microservices